 Whether you’re looking for a casual job to keep the lights on between gigs or you’re on the hunt for a major career change, the music industry’s a tough place to crack into.

-- Internal Sales Support – Yamaha Music Australia (Melbourne)
+- Music Products, Marketing Coordinator – Yamaha Music Australia (Melbourne)

 Skills / Experience Required: